How To Make Homemade Vegetable Broth (Out Of Vegetable Scraps)

-Making vegetable broth out of leftover vegetable scraps is a great way to reduce food waste and save money.
+Making vegetable broth out of leftover vegetable scraps is a great way to use up leftovers, reduce food waste, and save money.
 And it couldn’t be easier to make.
 If you can make a pot of soup, you can make homemade broth.

 Now start saving those scraps!

 Want more money-saving ideas?
 Be sure to follow me on Instagram and check back for updates.

 Prep Time: 10 min